 Women aged 25-45 who either have or have not experienced physical or sexual trauma with current symptoms of PTSD and have a healthy female child aged 6-8.

 WHAT WILL HAPPEN DURING THE STUDY?

-You will attend two study visits, including an enrollment visit with clinical assessments and a second visit where you and your daughter will complete MRI scans.
-You will earn compensation for each visit ($80 for the first visit, $100 for the second visit).
-Your child will receive a small stuffed animal.
+You will attend two study visits, including an enrollment visit with clinical assessments and a second visit where you and your daughter will complete behavioral tasks.
+You and your daughter have the opportunity to complete these tasks at either our clinic space, or while undergoing an MRI scan.
+You can earn up to $150 for completing all study activities at our clinic space, or up to $275 for completing all study activities while undergoing an MRI scan.
+Your child will receive a small stuffed animal for her participation.

 WHAT WILL BE COLLECTED AT EACH VISIT?